Driving Change Through DMV Reform

 NCDMV began issuing a "VETERAN" designation on driver licenses and identification cards in 2014 to help veterans get military discounts without having to show paperwork or other identification.
 Veterans who were honorably discharged can bring their DD-214 discharge forms to apply at any driver license office.

 In one year, NCDMV issued more than 27,000 cards with veteran designations statewide.

 Customer Service Training

-Working with Wake Technical Community College, we launched a customer service training program in 2014.
-The AchieveGlobal Customer Service® training program explores the value of quality customer service, provides the skills necessary for employee development, builds constructive relationships and recognizes employees who exhibit good customer service qualities.
+Working with Wake Technical Community College, NCDMV developed the AchieveGlobal Customer Service® training program, which explores the value of quality customer service, provides the skills necessary for employee development, builds constructive relationships and recognizes employees who exhibit good customer service qualities.

 This training program is an integral step to improving overall customer service, a major goal of NCDMV reform efforts.

 Since it launched in 2014, more than 1,800 customer-facing employees – including the contractors and staff of 120 license plate agencies statewide – have gone through the course.